Editing item geometry

 Remove points

 To start removing points, select the Erase tool.
-All geometry points will now display a button.
+All points in the current geometry will appear as orange circles .

-Select any point to remove it.
-When you're done, select Erase again to finish.
+Select any orange circle to remove that point from the current geometry.
+When you're done, deselect Erase to finish.

 Add points